openagenticai/openagentic/README.md

 ## 🤝 Contributing

-We welcome contributions!
+This is an open-source, community project - we welcome any and all contributions!
 Please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines for more details.

 ## 📄 License